Jimmyu2foru18/LAN-Discovery-Tool/README.md

 # LAN Discovery Tool

-A simple network utility that allows devices on a Local Area Network (LAN) to discover each other using UDP broadcast messages.
+A network utility that allows devices on a Local Area Network (LAN) to discover each other using UDP broadcast messages.

 # LAN Discovery Tool
 ## Features